-Pre-requisite: MANE490 & Co-requisite: MANE441, submission of MANE400 report
+Pre-requisite: MANE490 & Co-requisite: MANE441, submission of MANE400 report, at least 3 of the following courses must be taken; MANE314, MANE323, MANE372, MANE431, MANE461

 MANE444 Seminars on Manufacturing and Service Systems (2,0) 0

 The purpose of this course is to introduce students to the work atmosphere and opportunities available in the manufacturing and service sectors in TRNC and Türkiye.
 Throughout this course, a series of seminars will be given by invited speakers on issues of current interest to the practice of industrial/management engineering in various manufacturing and service systems.
 Additionally, seminars about continuing education in mamagement engineering related fields, research opportunities at other universities, or subjects that will broaden the horizons of students may be presented.